CybercentreCanada/assemblyline-service-pdfid/README.md

 ADDITIONAL_KEYS=(Default: \["/URI"])

-To add new plugin scripts to PDFID, edit the following configuration parameter:
+To add new plugin scripts to PDFId, edit the following configuration parameter:

 HEURISTICS=(Default: \["plugin_embeddedfile", "plugin_nameobfuscation",
 "plugin_suspicious_properties", "plugin_triage])

 To change the maximum sample size (in bytes) that the service will process, change this configuration parameter:
 'MAX_PDF_SIZE'=(Default 3000000)

-*Note* deep scan mode will ignore this configuration parameter.
+*Note:* deep scan mode will ignore this configuration parameter.

 ## Execution